 That’s not all.
-Even if you’re packaging your homemade skincare products properly, make sure you’re storing them in a cool and dark place, like your fridge.
-Leave the under hot sunlight or near your radiator and the heat will spoil them faster.
+Even if you’re packaging your own homemade skincare products properly, make sure you’re storing them in a cool and dark place, like your fridge.
+Leave them under hot sunlight or near your radiator and the heat will spoil them faster.

-How do you prepare and store your homemade skincare products?
+How do you make and store your own skincare products?
 Share your thoughts in the comments below.

 Great helpful article!!!
 I am planning on making my own cleansing oil (the OCM method) with Castor oil and 1 or two carrier oils (and an emulsifier) and I’m so excited! =) I already have a small plastic bottle (plastic is okay, right?) and I will follow your tips on making a small batch.